Learning stageEarly Stage 1, Stage 1, Stage 2, Stage 3

 Spiders live on every continent of the world, except Antarctica.
 They can be placed into three groups - burrowers, hunters and weavers - based on their physical features and the way they catch their prey.

-- Spiders can make seven different types of silk.
+- Spiders can make up to seven different types of silk.

-- Burrowers place silk ‘trip lines’ near their burrow entrances to detect prey.
+- Some burrowers place silk ‘trip lines’ near their burrow entrances to detect prey.

-- Water spiders can stay underwater for about one hour!
+- Australian water spiders can stay underwater for about one hour!

 - If you were a hunting spider, what would help you to catch your prey?